-GB's Scott & Dean take second and third at Worlds
+GB's Scott & Dean take silver and bronze at Worlds

 Earlier, World Championship debutant Lauren Cox claimed bronze in the women's 50m backstroke.

-Matt Richards set a new British record of 47.45 secs in the men's 100m freestyle final.
+World 200m champion Matt Richards set a new British record of 47.45 secs as he came fifth in the 100m freestyle final.

 Scott, 26, became the most decorated British athlete at a single Games when he claimed four medals in Tokyo two years ago.

-Fellow Briton Dean, 23, finished 0.12 secs behind Scott to add a bronze to the silver he won in Wednesday's 200m freestyle.
+Fellow Briton Dean, 23, swam the fastest final leg to finish 0.12 secs behind Scott and add a bronze to the silver he won in Wednesday's 200m freestyle.

+Marchand, 21, dominated the final to capture his third individual title at the championships after his world record showing in the 400m individual medley and 200m butterfly gold.

+Scott and Dean's medals brought the British team's total up to five - the same number they won at the 2022 World Championships.

-The pair will team up with 2015 world champion James Guy and Richards for Friday's 4x200m freestyle relay final.
+They will team up with the likes of 2015 world champion James Guy and Richards for the 4x200m freestyle relay on Friday.

-Richards, 20, finished fifth in Thursday's 100m freestyle but knocked 0.2 secs off the British record he set in Wednesday's semi-final.
+Richards, 20, knocked 0.2 secs off the British record he set in Wednesday's semi-final.

-British Olympic medallist Steve Parry, commenting on BBC Radio 5 live said: "He's just missed out on a medal by a fingernail.
+British Olympic medallist Steve Parry, commenting on BBC Radio 5 Live, said: "He's just missed out on a medal by a fingernail.

 "It was very fast race and Matt Richards has done a PB every time he has gone in the water so he can hold his head high."